myusuf3/delorean/docs/quickstart.rst

 As you can see `delorean` returns a Delorean object which you can shift to the appropriate timezone to get back your original datetime object from above.

-Delorean also now accepts localized datetimes.
-This means if you had a previously localized datetime object, Delorean will now accept these values and set the associated timezone and datetime information on the internal object.
+`Delorean` also now accepts localized datetimes.
+This means if you had a previously localized datetime object, Delorean will now accept these values and set the associated timezone and datetime information on the Delorean object.

 .. note::